geetduggal/refdetect/README.md

 ## Currently supported genomes

-This list is intended to expand, but for our MVP of the compression utility, we will focus on these human genomes:
+This list is intended to expand, but we currently focus on these genomes:

 * GRCh37 (b37)
 * GRCh37 (hs37d5)